-Principal Investigator Organization City, State Project Number [Type] Project Title Project Period Total Investment Purpose, Key Findings/Impact, and Number of Publications NEW YORK Rita Kukafka Columbia University, School of Health Sciences New York, New York R03 HS16333 [Grant] Communicating Probabilities Through Interactive Computer Graphics 2006-2009 \$100,000 Purpose: To develop novel interactive computer graphics to communicate risks and assess their impact on decision making and risk perception.
+Principal Investigator Organization City, State Project Number [Type] Title Project Period Total Research Investment Purpose and Key Findings/Impact Number of Publications (Products) Rita Kukafka Columbia University, School of Health Sciences New York, New York R03 HS16333 [Grant] Communicating Probabilities Through Interactive Computer Graphics 2006-2009 \$100,000 Purpose: Develop novel interactive computer graphics to communicate risks and assess their impact on decision making and risk perception.
 Key Findings/Impact: It is possible and potentially beneficial to tailor graphics for people with different levels of expertise or skills.
 The interactive search graphics developed in this grant sharply reduced the differences in interpretation and decisions between readers with high and low levels of numeracy.
 These or other types of graphics could be used to compensate for low numeracy, thus helping people perform at a higher level.
 It is important to design graphics to support specific goals (e.g., information, education, persuasion, decisions).
 Design decisions can have unintended consequences on these goals.
 Sometimes, the goal is to persuade people to avoid hazards and adopt healthy lifestyles.
 In other cases, such as recruiting participants for medical research, persuasion is unacceptable.
-Publications: 5 George Hripcsak Columbia University School of Health Sciences New York, New York R18 HS11806[Grant]Mining ComplexClinical Data forPatient SafetyResearch2001-2004\$1,085,608 Purpose: To use an EHR and natural language processing (NLP) to automate and improve medical event detection, providing a unique opportunity to apply the most advanced medical language processing system to a large comprehensive clinical repository that can advance patient safety research.
-Key Findings/Impact: Investigators reported results regarding explicit voluntary error reporting in the medical record, conflicts in the record, specific event detection, case-based reasoning on an errors database, cognitive studies, and error terminology.
-They also published the results of an assessment that used discharge summaries to determine how effectively NLP detects adverse events defined in the New York Patient Occurrence Reporting and Tracking System.
-The investigators concluded that NLP is an effective technique for detecting a broad range of adverse events in text documents and outperformed traditional and previous automated adverse event detection methods.
-Publications: 15 ОНЮ Randall Cebul Case Western Reserve University Cleveland, Ohio R01 HS15123 [Grant] Trial of Decision Support To Improve Diabetes Outcomes 2004-2008 \$1,495,569 More information about this project, which was funded in collaboration with the AHRQ DDHR, is available at https://digital.ahrq.gov/ahrq-funded-projects/trial-decision- support-improve-diabetes-outcomes .
-Publications: 2

-Principal Investigator Organization City, State Project Number [Type] Project Title Project Period Total Investment Purpose, Key Findings/Impact, and Number of Publications Jason Sohn Case Western Reserve University Cleveland, Ohio R18 HS17424 [Grant] Developing a Medical Biometric Identification System With a Secure Database Network 2010-2014 \$1,127,223 Purpose: To develop a patient identification and treatment procedure verification system, using fingerprints, that calls up existing hospital applications such as treatment record and verification (R&V) systems or picture archiving and communication systems following correct patient identification.
-Since the system does not rely on human interactions, it lowers the possibility of medical errors.
+5 Ohio Randall Cebul Case Western Reserve University Cleveland, Ohio R01 HS15123 [Grant] Trial of Decision Support To Improve Diabetes Outcomes 2004- 2008 \$1,495,569 More information about this project, which was funded in collaboration with the AHRQ DDHR, can be found here: https://digital.ahrq.gov/ahrq-funded-projects/ trial-decision-support-improve-diabetes-outcomes 2 Jason Sohn Case Western Reserve University Cleveland, Ohio R18 HS17424 [Grant] Developing a Medical Biometric Identification System With a Secure Database Network 2010- 2014 \$1,127,223 Purpose: Develop a patient identification and treatment procedure verification system, using fingerprints, which calls up existing hospital applications (e.g., treatment record and verification (R&V) systems or picture archiving and communication systems) following correct patient identification.
+Since the system does not rely on human interactions, it lowers the possibilities of medical errors.
 Key Findings/Impact: Investigators successfully developed and were testing a fingerprint identification database that could be integrated with hospital applications.
 The system accepts a fingerprint, identifies the patient, verifies with a second fingerprint, and opens the correct patient record in the R&V database.
-The system was implemented in Radiation Oncology and Surgery, but investigators could only recruit 73 of 600 patients.
+The system was implemented in Radiation Oncology and Surgery, but investigators were only able to recruit 73 of 600 patients.
 Investigators tested and recommended using a newer scanner that acquires both fingerprints and finger vein patterns for biometric matching data to reduce the database match failure rate.
 Patients over 75 years old tended to have poor quality fingerprints, accounting for most of the failed matches.
 An important safety feature of the system was that it did not identify any false positives.
-Publications: 5 Maya Dewan, Matthew Zackoff Cincinnati Children's Hospital Medical Center Cincinnati, Ohio R18 HS29626[Grant]Digital Innovation, Simulation, and Collaboration using Virtual Environment Realities (DISCOVER) for Pediatric Diagnostic 2023-2027\$500,000 Purpose: To envision, develop, prototype, and test design-informed clinical decision support approaches to improving diagnosis in an existing highly immersive virtual clinical world.
-Key Findings/Impact: This project is ongoing until July 31, 2027, and no final report or publications are available yet.
-Publications: 0 Maya Dewan, Matthew Zackoff Cincinnati Children's Hospital Medical Center Cincinnati, Ohio R18 HS29630[Grant]SAMURAI PICU:Situation AwarenessincorporatingMultidisciplinaryTeams ReduceArrests In thePediatric ICU2023-2028\$397,831 Purpose: To evaluate the use of the SAMURAI PICU (Situation Awareness incorporating MUltidisciplinary teams Reduce Arrests In the PICU) bundle to improve early identification of high-risk patients, increase shared situation awareness, and support risk mitigation plans and thereby reduce pediatric in-hospital cardiac arrest and improve patient safety.
-Key Findings/Impact: This project is ongoing until July 31, 2028, and no final report or publications are available yet.
-Publications: 0
+5